jstiff/notes_from_learning/UI_Libraries/React/how_it_works.md

   The Browswer takes an HTML file and parses it into a tree of nodes.

+  React’s diffing algorithm allows developers to author user interfaces in a declarative way, without worrying about how to handle updates when the backing data changes. rendering a component and updating the DOM for that component are two separate steps in the lifecycle.

   When the 'setState' function is called in a component...that component and all of it's children are marked as 'dirty'.
   React then executes the render() function for each of the 'dirty' components.